orbitalquark/textadept/docs/api.md

 <a id="buffer.selection_duplicate"></a>
 #### `buffer.selection_duplicate`(*buffer*)

-Duplicates the selected text to its right.
+Duplicates the selected text of a rectangular selection to its right.
+If the selection consists of full lines, it is duplicated below.
 If no text is selected, duplicates the current line on a new line below.

 Parameters: